nathan-weinberg/bash-scripts/README.md

 ./sync.sh [path/to/source] [path/to/destination]
 ```

-### Notes
+> [!TIP]

-`sync.sh` is just a wrapper for `rsync` - I would recommend looking at the [rsync man page](https://download.samba.org/pub/rsync/rsync.html) if you wish to further customize your syncing options.
+> `sync.sh` is just a wrapper for `rsync` - I would recommend looking at the [rsync man page](https://download.samba.org/pub/rsync/rsync.html) if you wish to further customize your syncing options.

 ## update